aaqilkhoja/doghub_final_version/README.txt

 VERSION or DATE: 1.0 Nov 30, 2021

-HOW TO START THIS PROJECT: This app in compaibtle with android devices only.
+HOW TO START THIS PROJECT: This app in compatible with android devices only.
 This project can be opened up in Android Studio, and run through an emulator.

 AUTHORS: Aaqil K. | Harjit S. | Effie K. | Shally S.